larsthorup/react-native-ble-plx-mock-recorder/demo/README.md

 npm test
 ```

+Your phone will ask for the location permission, but do not click it, as the test runner will click it automatically.

-Your phone should show something like this:
+Then your phone should show something like this:

 ![](./images/bleAppRecorder.png)

+If your phone is slow, you might get a timeout, you can increase it in [`BleAppRecorder/src/test/setup.test.js`](./BleAppRecorder/src/test/setup.test.js).

 And a [recording file](./BleAppRecorder/artifact/default.recording.json) will have been created in `BleAppRecorder/artifact/default.recording.json`.